-As a result of lack of identification it is also unfortunate that not everyone may realise they have graded-up stock and because they have 'papers' may misrepresent their cattle's lineage.
+As a result of lack of identification for many years it is also unfortunate that not everyone realised they had graded-up stock and because they had 'papers' may have misrepresented their cattle's lineage.

-Update : In April 2016 the members of the Australian Highland Cattle Society voted to recognise those cattle with 'fully imported bloodlines'.
-These animals will be recognised in the AHCS database with the letter 'F' or similar and it is expected this will be implemented soon.
+In April 2016 the members of the Australian Highland Cattle Society chose to finally rectify the lack of identification and voted to clearly recognise those cattle with 'fully imported bloodlines'.

 From June 2018 animals with Fully Imported Bloodlines (100% Highland Genetics) are now recognised in the AHCS database with the letter 'F'.
 The Grade designator is shown as P(F) on the database.
 If there is not a "F" in the Grade designator then the animal is from crossbred lines.